kasra-sh/exir/tutorials/t01_01_getting_started.md

 import "exir/ext/dom.ext";
 ```

-####Bundle
+#### Bundle
-Include any bundle you prefer in a script tag and it will become available as two global namespaces.<br>Core, Http and DOM functions are all under `X` global variable:
+Include any bundle you prefer in a script tag and it will become available as two global namespaces.<br>Core, Http and DOM functions are all under `X` global variable.
+View-Model rendering classes and functions are under `VM` global variable.

 For example to send a request and transform response data:
 ```html